-Being in the public eye shouldn’t automatically denote public responsibility:
+Being in the public eye doesn’t denote public responsibility

 I don’t actually agree.
 Just because someone is in the public eye, doesn’t mean that they HAVE to, or even should set a good example.
 Especially if said famous person never claimed to stand for a specific cause or general goodness in the first place.

-But what if you’re claiming “eco” as part of your brand – then are you responsible?
+If you claim “eco” as part of your brand – are you responsible?

 Vanity Fair has named Oakes a “Global Citizen,” Outside called her one of the “Top Environmental Activists,” CNN hailed her as a “Young Person Who Rocks,” Glamour anointed her “70 Women of Green,” Cosmopolitan awarded her the “Fun, Fearless Female” Award, AMICA named her one of the “Top 20 Trendsetters under 40,” and CNBC named her one of the “Top 10 Green Entrepreneurs of 2010.”

 Obviously, Oaks has built her brand up around eco-issues.
 It’s clear that the public, including media and consumers, considers Oaks to be eco-savvy and a good representative of green issues.
 It’s confusing as to why someone in this position would represent Aveeno.

 - They’re not an organic company.

 - Neither Aveeno or their parent company ( Johnson & Johnson) have made the cruelty-free pledge – which means they most likely test on animals.